-Is sewer line insurance also included in homeowners insurance?
+Is sewer line insurance also part of homeowners insurance?

-Sewer line insurance which is also called water backup or sewer backup coverage is unfortunately not included in most standard homeowners insurance policies.
+Sewer line insurance which is also water backup or sewer backup coverage is unfortunately not part of most standard homeowners insurance policies.
 However, most huge insurance companies of the said coverage as a rider to home policies.

 Should I get sewer backup coverage?